wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="Como usar o OneDrive for Business e o Azure RemoteApp | Microsoft Azure" description="Como usar o OneDrive for Business com o Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"